What challenges do AI agents face?

 Run dangerous tools in limited environments and require extra verification.

-6. State, Checkpointing, and Resume
+6. State, checkpointing, and resume

 Design state so agents can resume after failure without redoing external effects.